← Back to Blog·Mar 16, 2026·9 min read

 In your analytics tool, filter for pages that receive meaningful organic traffic (at least 50–100 sessions per month) and have a bounce rate above 70%.
 For each page, cross-reference the primary search queries driving traffic to it (using Search Console) and ask:

-• Does the page actually answer the query?
-If someone searches “how to set up event tracking” and lands on a page about analytics pricing, that's an intent mismatch.
-You need a dedicated event-tracking page.
+If someone searches “how to set up event tracking” and lands on a pricing page, that's an intent mismatch.
+You need a dedicated page.

-• Does the page have a clear next step?
-If there's no internal link, related article, or call to action, visitors have no reason to stay on your site after reading.
+No internal link, related article, or call to action means visitors have no reason to stay on your site after reading.

 Step 4: Run a Competitor Content Gap Analysis